-- 1. The University of Chicago Medical Center (UCMC), including its nurses, residents, volunteers, and other staff;
+- 1. The University of Chicago Medical Center (UCMC), including its nurses, residents, other staff, and volunteers - 2.
+Parts of the University of Chicago that take part in or support the activities of health care, including its doctors, nurses, students, volunteers, and other staff

-- 2. Parts of the University of Chicago that take part in or support the activities of health care, including its doctors, nurses, students, volunteers, and other staff;
+UCM-Care Network Covered Entities

-- 3. UCM Community Physicians
+- 3. UCM Community Physicians, LLC

-- 4. UCM Care Network Medical Group
+- 4. UCM Care Network Medical Group, Inc.

 - 5. Primary Healthcare Associates, SC